rocmarchive/hcc2-hip/INSTALL.md

     export HIP=$HOME/install/hip
     export SUDO=noset
     ```
-    The command "./build_hip.sh help" will give you more information on the
+    The command "./build_amdcommon.sh help" will give you more information on the
-    build_hip.sh script.
+    build_amdcommon.sh script.

 5. Build and install the rocm-device-libs.
     We recommend not building for all gfx processors, just those you need.